 Turns out, not all magnesium is equal.
 A lot of supplements are stuffed with magnesium oxide, which is cheap to make but doesn’t absorb well.
 Honestly, it just sat in my stomach and made me regret the whole experiment.

-That’s when I started digging into forms of magnesium, and I came across PurelyMin Magnesium Complex.
-Instead of throwing in the cheapest option, they actually went with three legit forms:
+That’s when I started looking into the different forms of magnesium and found PurelyMin Magnesium Complex.
+Instead of using the cheapest type, the formula includes three well-known forms of magnesium:

 – Magnesium Threonate → crosses into the brain, so it’s often linked with focus and memory.